 Nagarkot is a popular location for tourists and a favorite weekend getaway among those seeking mountain views in comfort and quiet.
 The overwhelming panorama of the major peaks of eastern Nepal’s Himalayas including Mount Everest, Manaslu, Ganesh Himal, Langtang, Choba Bhamre, Gauri Shankar, and Number can be seen from here.
 At sunrise, the Himalayan range, stretching from Dhaulagiri in the west all the way past Everest to Kanchenjunga in the east, emerges from the darkness to greet the happy visitors with its awe-inspiring majesty & beauty.

 We wake up early today to catch a glimpse of the spectacular sunrise over the Himalayas.
 Endless Mountain appears in the north, while the Kathmandu valley can be clearly seen to the west, what a wonderful Morning!

-After breakfast you will drive towards Kathmandu valley again to Chitwan National Park.
-On the way enjoy the great view of the different Himalayas, Countryside of Nepal, lower alpine forests, many green hills, and Riverside.
-On reaching hotel in Chitwan, you would be briefed by our Jungle Safari Guide about your jungle activities.
+After breakfast, you will drive towards Kathmandu valley again to Chitwan National Park.
+On the way enjoy the great view of the different Himalayas, the Countryside of Nepal, lower alpine forests, many green hills, and Riverside.
+On reaching the hotel in Chitwan, you would be briefed by our Jungle Safari Guide about your jungle activities.

 Of all the animals, elephants are probably the most graceful.
 Our naturalists will take you to show Elephant Stable.
 They will explain the nature and habits of elephants.
 The unique Center was established in 1985 for the captive breeding of domesticated elephants trapping for domestication.